-12.8 Subject to clause 12, returns will only be accepted provided that:
+11.8 Subject to this clause 11, returns will only be accepted provided that:

 (b) the Seller has agreed that the Goods are defective; and

-(c) the Goods are returned within a reasonable time at the Buyer’s cost (if that cost is not significant); and
+(c) the Goods are returned within a reasonable time (being fourteen (14) from the Delivery Date) at the Buyer’s cost (if that cost is not significant); and

 (d) the Goods are returned in as close a condition to that in which they were delivered as is possible.